forooghl/Automation-Framework/README.md

 - **Vagrant**: For managing virtual machines and ensuring a consistent development environment.
 - **GNS3**: Network simulator for creating virtual network topologies.
 - **VyOS**: Open-source network OS for router functionality.
-- **Django**: A web framework to manage and interact with the automation tasks.
+- **FLASK**: A web framework to manage and interact with the automation tasks.

 ## Contributing